kingqabil/Awesome-Books2/README.md

 # Awsome-Books2

 > This a project in which user can create books and
-> store them in local storage so that any time he/she can access it
+> store them in local storage so that any time they can access it
 > or delete it